-The recommended antimalarials are listed below.
+The recommended antimalarials for Botswana are listed below.
+They are recommended for certain areas only (see description of risk areas above).
 If these are not suitable please seek further specialist advice.

 Please note, the advice for children is different, the dose is based on body weight and some antimalarials are not suitable.